Muthumani117/Muthumani117/README.md

 Requirements:

-Run the code in google colab as in IDE like pycharm, jupyter notebook the ghostcript package was throwing an error
+Run the code in google colab as in IDE's like pycharm, jupyter notebook the ghostcript package was throwing an error

 Install camelot,ghostscript, tkinter